 In 2007 Mapondera was selected for the National Gallery of Zimbabwe Artist-in-Residence Programme, hosted at the National Gallery School of Visual Art and Design Studios in Mbare, Harare.
 Recent exhibitions include Familiar Histories: An Unstoppable Force in Contemporary Art Discourse, at the National Gallery of Zimbabwe, Harare (Zimbabwe: 2017); as well as X: Part III and Nothing Personal at SMAC Gallery, Stellenbosch (South Africa: 2017 and 2016 respectively).

-Wallen Mapondera’s works have been included in the exhibition, Five Bhobh – Painting at the End of an Era here at Zeitz MOCAA (2018-2019)
+Wallen Mapondera’s work Musha Waparara (2018) has been included in the exhibition, Five Bhobh – Painting at the End of an Era (2018-2019) here at Zeitz MOCAA.